Introduction to Streams

 - AOF must be used with a strong fsync policy if persistence of messages is important in your application.

-- By default the asynchronous replication will not guarantee that XADD commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of slaves to receive the data from the master.
+- By default the asynchronous replication will not guarantee that XADD commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of replicas to receive the data from the master.

 However in the current implementation, memory is not really reclaimed until a macro node is completely empty, so you should not abuse this feature.

-However latency becomes an interesting parameter if we want to understand the delay of processing the message, in the context of blocking consumers in a consumer group, from the moment the message is produced via
+However latency becomes an interesting parameter if we want to understand the delay of processing a message, in the context of blocking consumers in a consumer group, from the moment the message is produced via

 XADD, to the moment the message is obtained by the consumer because